olets/zsh-abbr-v5-docs/docs/commands.md

 %
 ```

-As seen above, the EXPANSION can be more than one word.
+As demonstrated above, the EXPANSION can be more than one word.
 The ABBREVIATION can be too.
 This lets you create context-dependent abbreviations:

 ```shell{3-4}:no-line-numbers
 % abbr "git cp"="git cherry-pick"